-The 360 team will be in touch 2 months before the G2 expedition heads out asking you for a decision on what O2 you are needing/wanting for both G2 and Broad Peak.
-You should by then have arrived to your decision after considerable chats with your leader on your strengths and weakness and your personal objective.
+The 360 team will be in touch 2 months before the expedition heads out asking you for a decision on what O2 you are needing/wanting.
+You will by then have arrived to your decision after considerable chats with your leader on your strengths and weakness and your personal objective.
 Once decided, you will be invoiced for the O2 and we ask that this is paid within 10 working days.